strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 - the `combineLatest` operator sees a new value coming in for offset and emits a new combination, limit = 5, offset = 0
 - the `switchMap` operator gets these values, unsubscribes (and thus cancels) the previous request and starts a new one

-Something you might have not expected in this flow is that, whenever the limit is set, this changes propagates to the `combineLatest` operator directly before changing the offset.
+Something you might have not expected in this flow is that, whenever the limit is set, this change propagates to the `combineLatest` operator directly before changing the offset.

 **Note:** This is possible because RxJS does not have the notion of transactions.
 In a 'true' Functional Reactive Programming implementation, this would not be possible.
 Transactions would make sure there can be no simultaneous events.
 This is food for another post though :).

-### How can we fix this
+### How can we fix this?

 If there was a way we could make sure that changes that happen in the same call stack (which is what is happening when clicking the reset button), are discarded in favor of the last change, we could fix our problem.

-This means, that when the `combineLatest` operator emits two values at the same time, the last one is send through when the call stack is cleared.
+This means, that when the `combineLatest` operator emits two values in the same call stack, the last one is send through when the call stack is cleared.

 To do this, we can leverage the `debounceTime` operator with a value of 0 directly after the `combineLatest`.
 This will make sure only the last value is passed through to the `switchMap` and this after the call stack has been cleared.

+Let's put this in steps again to make it clear.

+- `combineLatest` holds the last values from all source streams (in the gif, the begin scenario was, limit = 8, offset = 2)
+- the reset button is clicked
+- limit is set to 5
+- the `combineLatest` operator sees a new value coming in for limit and emits a new combination, limit = 5, offset = 2
+- the `debounceTime` operator sees a new value and (because of the 0) will wait until the call stack is cleared to pass it on
+- offset is set to 0
+- the `combineLatest` operator sees a new value coming in for offset and emits a new combination, limit = 5, offset = 0
+- the `debouncetime` operator sees again a new value, will discard of the old one, and will wait for the stack to be cleared to pass it on
+- the call stack is cleared
+- the `debounceTime` operator sees no new value is given and will pass the combination, limit = 5, offset = 0, on
+- the `switchMap` operator gets these values and subscribes to the stream that triggers a backend call

 The updated code looks like this: